-- ▶ Activate the option Last closed batches and keep the number 1. - ▶ Close the dialog with ox. - ▶ Open the screen BB\START and add a new button with the text Batches.
+- ▶ Activate the option Last closed batches and keep the number 1. - ▶ Close the dialog with ox. - ▶ Open the screen BB_START and add a new button with the text Batches.

-9. Lot archives in the Runtime
+2.7 Lot archives in the Runtime

-9.1 Preparatory work
+2.7.1 Preparatory work

 We need some preparatory work, before we can test our batch archive in the Runtime.
 In order to create some batches, we have to be able to start and stop the archive.
 Usually this is done with a variable from the PLC.
-If e.g. the batches are shifts, this also can be done time triggered.
+If shifts are to be displayed as lots, for example, this can also be time triggered.
 In our example we will do this by hand.

 - ► Create a new function Archive: start from the Archive Functions.

 - ► As parameter select BT BATCH ARCHIVE.

 - ▶ Close the dialog with ox.

 - ► Create a new function Archive: stop from the Archive Functions.

-- As parameter select BT BATCH ARCHIVE.
+- ▶ As parameter select BT BATCH ARCHIVE.

 - ► Close the dialog with ox.